Financial Assistance for Disaster Relief

 What’s your family major disaster assistance plan?
 If your family had to flee from a hurricane, wildfire, flood, or other natural disasters, would you be ready?
 What happens if you return from your evacuation and discover that your property has been damaged or destroyed?
 If you don’t have an insurance policy covering a specific type of damage, how will you and your family recover financially?

 As we’ve seen on GoFundMe in recent years, the pace, scale, and cost of natural disasters are increasing.
 Crowdfunding for natural disaster recovery has become a large category on our platform, with fundraisers like Love Army for Mexico stepping up to help people recovering from disaster.

 We’ve put together this recovery information to help you be prepared—or to recover and rebuild.
 We hope this helps.
-If you need help right now, one of the best options is to start a free crowdfunding fundraiser.
+If you need help right now, one of the best options is to start a crowdfunding fundraiser.

 How to fund your post-disaster recovery

-Financial assistance for a major disaster comes from a mix of public and private resources.
+Financial assistance for major disaster events comes from a mix of public and private resources.
 If you didn’t have insurance, there are still several sources of financial assistance available to you—especially if the disaster was large enough to trigger federal aid programs.

 1. Use available public resources

 Most states have their own disaster-related assistance programs.
 Start by contacting your U.S. department state’s emergency management agency for more information.

 If the scale of any disaster exceeds a state’s capacity to respond, your state’s governor will probably ask for federal government assistance.
 (Most state agencies can also help you navigate the process of applying for federal aid.)
-The Federal Emergency Management Agency, or FEMA, offers support through the Public Assistance Program, Hazard Mitigation Grant Program, Community Disaster Loan Program, and the Individual and Household Assistance Program.
+The Federal Emergency Management Agency, or FEMA, offers support through the Public Assistance Program, Hazard Mitigation Grant Program, Community Disaster Loan Program, small business disaster loans, and the Individual and Household Assistance Program.